ryuichiueda/slides_marp/prob_robotics_2025/lesson5e.md

 ### Question: Let's discuss this experiment.

-- Mr. C improved software that automatically drives a robot from one point to another and conducted an experiment to evaluate it.
+- Student C improved software that automatically drives a robot from one point to another and conducted an experiment to evaluate it.
-- Experimental Procedure: The robot ran five times with the before and after software.
+- Experimental Procedure: The robot ran five times with the before and after the improvement.
 - Experimental Results:
     - Before Improvement: Completed $\rightarrow$Failed $\rightarrow$Failed $\rightarrow$Completed $\rightarrow$Completed
     - After Improvement: Completed all runs.
-- Mr. C's Conclusion: The improved software is superior.
+- C's Conclusion: The improved software is superior.

 <center style="padding-top:2em">Really? </center>